Assessing the Interpretability of Programmatic Policies with Large Language Models: Introduction

-Empirical results show that the \li\ scores strongly and negatively correlate with the level of obfuscation of the programs that encode the policies.
-Moreover, while the system can perfectly reconstruct all non-obfuscated programs for the programming problems, it failed to reconstruct all obfuscated ones.
+Empirical results on classical programming problems and programmatic policies for playing MicroRTS~\cite{ontanon2018first} show that the \li\ scores strongly and negatively correlate with the level of obfuscation of the programs evaluated.
 Although user studies should still be the gold standard for evaluating interpretability, our results suggest that \li\ can be used as a reliable and inexpensive tool to help drive research in interpretable programmatic policies.